Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 ## Repository description
 The pilot consists of 3 technical steps, each documented in its respective folder within this repository *(step_1, step_2, step 3)*.
 Each step folder includes:
-- 2 text files detailing the full technical stack and a structured report for the step.
+- 2 text files detailing the full technical stack and a structured report for each step.
 - 2 subfolders: *notebooks* and *outputs* The *notebooks* folder contains executable code in Jupyter Notebook (.ipynb) format, while the *outputs* folder includes the resulting files generated from running the notebooks (CSV and JSON).

 ## Workflow overview